 We’re not told what the song was.
 Most scholars think He sang one of the psalms from the Hallel (Psalms 113-118).
 These six psalms were commonly recited, chanted, of sung by Jewish believers at the Passover and other feasts.
 If this is indeed what He sang, it’s significant that He identified so strongly with His countrymen (at this time) that He took up their anthem of praise to God.
 But since it is called a hymn rather than a psalm (see Colossians 3:16 and Ephesians 5:19), maybe it was something else He sang.
 Maybe it was something near and dear to His heart, something He had sang many times before—something that helped Him to think thoughts and experience emotions that brought Him comfort and strength.
 Maybe it was a song Mary had sang to Him when He was younger.
 All we really know is that in this incredible moment in time, He chose to sing.

 And what a poignant moment it was, twelve men lifting their voices together to God.
 They didn’t have a closing prayer after the Passover and institution of the Supper, but they had a closing song.
 It was their final song together.

 All of this makes me think about the importance of song and the power of singing together.
 Singing is one of those things that everyone does, but no one can explain exactly why.
 It’s hardwired into us, it’s part of our spiritual DNA.
-There’s something about the combination of words and music, meaning and melody, which inherently resonates within us.
+There’s something about the combination of words and music, meaning and melody, intellect and emotion, which inherently resonates within us.
 It is a powerful and vital instrument of inspiration, expression, and celebration.
 We cannot live without music and Jesus did not want to die without it.

 O holy night!